-The London Pride has natural carbonation should be served in room temperature.
-5 and 10 degrees.
+The London Pride has natural carbonation that should be served at room temperature in 5 and 10 degrees.

 It was such a loaded afternoon to all of us.
 The dishes were really delicious.
 So, if you happened to love Greek food, try Akrotiri today and do not leave the place without trying out their cocktails.
 It’s what I enjoyed the most, to be honest!

 Address: Unit 103 G/F Commerce Center Alabang, Commerce Avenue corner Filinvest Avenue, Filinvest Corporate City, Alabang, Muntinlupa City, or log in to www.akrotiri.ph and PR@akrotiri.ph for more information.